seanjcarley/Final_Milestone_Project/README.md

   - [x] Get information as to the purpose of the website
   - [x] View a selection of the available works that can be purchased
   - [x] Have the option to sign up to the website
-  - [ ] Be able to read a selection of comments in relation to purchases on the site
   - [ ] See the pricing structure in relation to signing up as a seller

 #### Registered User (seller):